Gross-Hopkins Duals of Higher Real K-theory Spectra: Computation of the Gross--Hopkins dual shifts

 \begin{proof} By \fullref{cor:ssshifts}, the spectral sequence for $\I\E^{hC_p}$ is isomorphic to a shift of the spectral sequence for $\E^{hC_p}$.
 Note that, since $\Z_p^{\times}$ contains no $p$--torsion, $C_p$ is in the kernel of $\det\colon \G_n \to \Z_p^{\times}$, so that $\pi_* \I\E \cong \pi_* \Sigma^{-n} \E$ as $C_p$--$\E_*$--modules, thus

 We will show that the differentials for the spectral sequence of $\Sigma^n \I\E^{hC_p}$ are the same as those for the spectral sequence for $\Sigma^{np}\E^{hC_p}$.
-The claim will the follow from \fullref{cor:ssshifts}, noting that $np-n = n^2$.
+The claim will then follow from \fullref{cor:ssshifts}, noting that $np-n = n^2$.

 By \fullref{rem:shift}, it suffices to locate a $d_{2n+1}$--cycle on the zero line of the HFPSS to determine the shift.
 Via the correspondence of \fullref{prop:dualcoh}, we have an isomorphism